 Dr. Katz Discusses Tonsil Stone Prevention and Treatment

-TheraBreath products are all natural with oxygenating ingredients that help prevent tonsil stones and bad breath.
+TheraBreath products contain natural and oxygenating ingredients that help prevent tonsil stones and bad breath.

-TheraBreath's Tonsil Stones Deluxe Kit contains everything you need to kills bacteria while improving gum and teeth health.
+TheraBreath's Tonsil Stones Deluxe Kit contains everything you need to attack sulfur-producing bacteria while helping to improve overall oral health.
 It will help transform your mouth into a clean, oxygen-rich, pleasant-smelling environment that is free of tonsil stones.
-The combination of these products will effectively help eliminate tonsil stones without the need for tonsil surgery.
+The combination of these products will effectively help reduce tonsil stones.

 TheraBreath Plus Nasal-Sinus Drops help prevent tonsil stones by oxygenating the sinuses and back of the throat with the power of OXYD-8.
 They are also a great choice for people who suffer from bad breath due to allergies, postnasal drip, and chronic dry mouth.